Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-HZFZLzljSRE.md

 ---
-title: "Q&A: Community Translation do we get paid or is it free unlike buying the game?"
+title: "November 24th, 2020 Livestream Q&A: Community Translation do we get paid or is it free unlike buying the game?"
 date: "2020-11-24"
 layout: transcript
 topics: